 Snapper tend to seek out reefs. wrecks and deeper areas of broken bottom. particularly if lots of shellfish or crabs live in the same area. ln the large. relatively featureless bays of southern Australia. a single uprising or depression on the bottom is often enough to hold snapper.

 Flathead like the edges of channels and holes, although they have a tendency to turn up wherever there is a patch of sand or nearby cover of ribbon weed.

-Fish may also be located at various parts of a river or estuary system because of salinity. too.
+Fish may also be located in various parts of a river or estuary system because of salinity. too.
 The further away from the sea the lower the salinity.
-This factor in?uences the mix of species likely to be encountered.
+This factor influences the mix of species likely to be encountered.

-Some fish. like bream, ?athead, mangrove jack. barramundi. cod. mullet and many others. can and do move right up into a system. even entering the freshwater zone at times.
-Others. such as trevally. tailor. snapper. whiting and ?ounder. may only penetrate a system as far as the salinity levels allow them.
+Some fish, like Yellowfin bream, Dusky flathead, Mangrove Jack, Barramundi, Estuary Cod, mullet and many others. can and do move right up into a system. even entering the freshwater zone at times.
+Others. such as Silver trevally.
+Tailor, Snapper, Sand whiting and Flounder. may only penetrate a system as far as the salinity levels allow them.